-Leaders: Jennifer Kubinski and Suzanne Goldstein with parent assistants
+Leaders: Wendy Engelhardt and with parent assistants

 Sixth-Eighth Grades: Middle School

-7-8-9: Owl (our Whole Lives) offered afternoons in the Fall through LIAC
+7-8-9: OWL (Our Whole Lives) offered afternoons in the Fall through LIAC

 7-8-9: COA (Coming of Age) offered afternoons in the spring through LIAC

-Ninth-Twelfth Grades: Senior High Youth
+Ninth-Twelfth Grades: Senior High Youth Group

 In these groups, young people meet and discuss topics ranging from current issues in Unitarian Universalism and other religions, to their spirituality.
 The Youth Group, which meets on Sundays twice a month from 5-7pm, has a youth worship and business meeting.
 They plan activities and social action projects within our Fellowship as well as in the community.
 Many youth also attend Metro NY CONs to spend time with other Unitarian Universalist Youth.